openequella/openequella.github.io/guides/ContributionUserGuide.md

 ### Web pages
 To add a web page link
 1. Select Web pages then click Next to add a web page.
 The Create web pages page displays.
-The Add Page link allows the user to open the EQUELLA HTML Editor and create web pages.
+The Add Page link allows the user to open the openEQUELLA HTML Editor and create web pages.
 The Import pages from scrapbook allows the user to select existing web pages from their Scrapbook.

 #### Add Page link
 To add a page link